Sheet pan sausage with potatoes & green beans fresh from the oven

 Fix it fast: Cut your potatoes into uniform 1-inch chunks.
 Not 1.5″, not 0.75″, but just right.
 If you’re using denser varieties like russets, soak them in cold water for 20 minutes to remove some starch, then dry thoroughly to avoid steaming.

-giving your veggies room to roast.
+Another mistake?
+Not giving your veggies room to roast.
 If you crowd the pan, the potatoes will steam rather than brown.
 Always use a large sheet pan and spread everything in a single layer.

 People also search for how to get potatoes crispy in the oven, and the answer is: start with dry potatoes, coat with oil, don’t crowd the pan, and roast at a high heat like 425°F.